 On the list of best towns to visit in Iceland, Dalvik is the place to go for an amazing skiing vacation in the winter.
 The surrounding slopes are built for beginners as well as experts, and there is even a wide and floodlit slope that is a whopping 1,200 meters long.
 In the summer, this is one of the small towns in Iceland that is perfect for a good hike, or a long walk along the black beach and observing the rich birdlife.

 You only need to go 35 minutes from Akureyri to reach Dalvik, making it a great option if you happen to be bunked up in Akureyri and in the mood for an adventure.

-Now that you know which small towns in Iceland to visit, all you need to do is pick the best car and get on the road!
+Now you know which small towns in Iceland to visit.
+All you need to do is rent a car for your trip to Iceland and get on the road!